codingapi/tx-lcn/charts/tx-manager/README.md

 ## Appliance mode

-This chart can be used to launch Redis in a black box appliance mode that you can think of like a managed service.
+This chart can be used to launch tx-manager in a black box appliance mode that you can think of like a managed service.
 To run as an appliance, change the service type for the master and slave LBs to enable local access from within the K8S cluster.

 To launch in VPC-only appliance mode, set appliance.serviceType to "LoadBalancer".
 If using appliance mode in Google Cloud, set appliance.annotations to:
 `cloud.google.com/load-balancer-type:Internal`